IanVS/astro-style-order-reproduction/readme.md

 Run `npm run build` then `npm run preview`, and the button will be green.

 Deleting any one of the pages seems to avoid this issue.

+Removing the postcss.config.cjs also fixes the issue.

+**NOTE**: When making changes, you may need to rename the project's root folder before rebuilding, in order to clear some kind of internal Astro cache.
+It doesn't hurt to launch the site with a fresh port, too, like `npx http-server dist -p 8009`.